Jubilee (character): Origins

 While sneaking around the caverns in the Outback base, Jubilee witnesses the X-Man Wolverine being captured and tortured by the Reavers.
 Jubilee is terrified of the Reavers, but unable to convince herself to abandon a fellow human being to such suffering.
 During a respite from the torture sessions, Jubilee helps Wolverine back to her hiding spot in the complex, where she nurses him back to health.
 Before entirely recovered, Wolverine and Jubilee are forced to abandon their sanctuary when the Reavers hunt them down.
-The pair make their way to Madripoor where they battle the Mandarin and Matsu'o Tsurayaba's Hand.
-Jubilee holds her own against the Hand, and blows up part of the Mandarin's castle with her powers when she, along with Wolverine and Psylocke, is taken prisoner.

-Afterward, Jubilee teams up with Wolverine on several of his missions throughout the world.
-She does not handle traveling well, as she desires American food and luxuries.
-She helps Wolverine in battle when he becomes involved with well-intentioned but violent mercenaries.

-Alongside Wolverine and Psylocke, Jubilee battles Hardcase and the Harriers.
-She also meets the Black Widow and participates in a mission to rescue several kidnapped New Mutants from Genosha.
-Against her protests, Wolverine places her in charge of looking after Boom Boom and Rictor and meeting up with X-Factor.
-The three survive on the streets of the island nation before meeting up with the other X-Men.
-After meeting the X-Men, she travels with them to the Shi'ar Empire, but is captured by the Warskrulls.
-She briefly falls under the control of the Shadow King, along with the X-Men and numerous others.